Docker Export and Migration

 |

-Create a container using the imported me image and check if the previous modification in another container is retained:
+Create a container using the imported me image, and check if the modifications made in another container are retained:

 |